 FREN 3034 - Advanced Oral and Written Expression in French

-FREN 3034, which counts for major/minor credit, is an intensive course designed to improve the oral and written language skills of more advanced students.
-Assignments include discussions on topics of current interest, presentations, translations, and compositions.
+An intensive course designed to improve more advanced students' oral and written language skills.
+Assignments include discussion on topics of current interest, presentations, translations, and compositions.
 All materials are French- or Francophone-related.
-The course focuses on language development in a Francophone cultural context, so students can become familiar with French and Francophone cultures and comfortable expressing their viewpoints in French.
+The course focuses on language development in a Francophone cultural context, so students can get familiar with French and Francophone cultures and comfortable in expressing their viewpoints in French.
 Of course, consistent attendance and active participation are essential.

 L'immigration est un sujet de premier plan dans l'actualité quotidienne en Europe et en France en particulier ; c'est aussi un sujet de polémique au cœur du débat politique et social.
 Le fait que la majorité de l'immigration récente vienne d'Afrique (du Nord et Subsaharienne) et se revendique de l'Islam entraîne des interrogations sur l'identité nationale et sur les principes fondateurs de la République comme celui de la Laïcité.
 En abordant le thème de l'immigration, on traite divers domaines qui facilitent la compréhension de la France d'aujourd'hui l'histoire à laquelle l'immigration est liée, ses conséquences sociales, culturelles, économiques, politiques et parfois humanitaires.
 Des œuvres littéraires, des articles de presse et des films illustreront le cours.

-FREN 4560 – Advanced Topics in 19th Century Literature: Romanticism
+FREN 4540 - Advanced Topics in Eighteenth-Century Literature: The Fictional Orient

-FREN 4585 – Advanced Topics in Cultural Studies: The Frogs and the Eagle: (Mis)representations of America in French Literature
+FREN 4583 - The Frogs and the Eagle: (Mis)representations of America in French Literature

 While France and America historically stood as allies from the very birth of the United States, anti-Americanism also has a long tradition in France, shaped and nurtured by generations of intellectuals and writers.
 As early as the 18th century, prominent French philosophers and scientists such as Buffon dwelled upon America's «weaknesses» as a continent, prompting Thomas Jefferson's counter-attack in his Notes on the State of Virginia.
 In the course of the 19th century, anti-Americanism moved to new topics, ranging from the lack of cultural life to economic greed and military imperialism.
 From Baudelaire, who coined the French word "américanisation" in the 1850s to Jean Baudrillard, who in 1986 described America as a non-entity, French poets, novelists and writers played a decisive part in the elaboration and diffusion of anti-American stereotypes.